Join Axon and be a Force for Good.

 - Analyze needs and product requirements to create robust designs.

 - Conduct tests and inspections of products, services, or processes to evaluate quality or performance.

 - Apply knowledge of the practical application of engineering science and technology.
 This includes applying principles, techniques, procedures, and equipment to the design and production of various goods and services.

 - Apply knowledge of raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.

 What You Bring

-- Bachelor’s Degree in Mechanical Engineering, Electro-mechanical Engineering, Industrial Engineering, Chemical Engineering, Metallurgy and/or Material Engineering
+- Bachelor’s Degree in Electronics and Electrical Engineering or equivalent, Mechanical Engineering, Electro-mechanical Engineering, Industrial Engineering, Chemical Engineering, Metallurgy and/or Material Engineering

 - Knowledge of quality management system (QMS) requirements, (ISO9001, AS9100, TS16949 or a comparable quality specification)